 The importance of grids in web design

 The human eye skims for order & a flow of consistency.
 We favor things that are organized & in their place.
 Grids, as the base structure, give form, create easy navigation as well as shape & hierarchy to any web design.
 Hence, we can say that grids are never going to be out of style, especially in the world of design.
+This can be utilized in every niche, for example, attorney web design could benefit from grids that are well-tuned for a natural way the human eye observes.

 To utilize the use of grids in your web design, it’s important to know what components make up the system.
 Time for grids’ anatomy!